 Have you considered doing any South America tours?

-Not tours of a whole continent or country.
-I’m talking about travel tours, the kind that helps you travel deeper and learn more about a landmark or place.
+Not tours of a continent or country.
+I mean travel tours, the kind that help you travel deeper and learn more about a landmark or place.

 The type of tour that you’d take to learn about a specific place or cultural artifact that you’d not otherwise gain deep knowledge on.